alelotgit/KMaP---Documents-upload/README.md

 # KMaP---Documents-upload
-Python code for massive upload of documents on Geonode and update of abstract
+This document is python code for massive upload of documents on GeoNode using login session